Share this Post

 Banbury’s foodie credentials are obviously still in place; the town is currently home to the largest coffee processing plant in Europe.

 Banbury is full of… WAR

-Things also got a spicy in 1469 during the Wars of the Roses when the Battle of Edgecote Moor slashed and bashed its way to a climax six miles away from the town.
+Things also got spicy in 1469 during the Wars of the Roses, when the Battle of Edgecote Moor slashed and bashed its way to a climax six miles away from the town.

 Banbury’s most important role though was during the English Civil War.
 The town was a key base of operations for Oliver Cromwell, and it is said that the Globe Room of the Ye Olde Reindeer Inn was actually his command centre for a time.
 Part of the town’s strategic importance came from Banbury castle, owned by the Fiennes family — the same family that eventually gave us the actor Ralph, and the explorer Ranulph.

 The head of the family at the time was a man named William Fiennes, a committed enemy of the King even in the years running up to the war.
 He was so cunning and proficient at outwitting Charles’ advisors that he earned the nickname, ‘Old Subtlety.’